 The 18th – Part Two

-For the golf fanatics it was the perfect scenario: one on one, nail biting action over 18 holes of golf, the first ever full-course playoff in the history of The Open.
+For the golf fanatics it was the perfect scenario: one-on-one, nail-biting action over 18 holes, the first ever full-course play-off in the history of The Open.

-The trials and tribulations of the last 24 hours seemed to have caught up with Sanders in the early stages, as Nicklaus dragged himself into a four shot lead after 13 holes.
+The trials and tribulations of the last 24 hours seemed to have caught up with Sanders initially, as Nicklaus dragged himself into a four-shot lead after 13 holes.